greenelab/pdx_exomeseq/figures/README.md

 ![disambiguate results](png_for_readme/disambiguate_results.png)

-**Figure Legend.** Summary of the proportion of reads assigned to mouse, human, or ambiguously mapped.
+**Figure Legend.** Summary of the proportion of reads assigned to mouse, human, or "ambiguous".
+Ambiguous reads have the same mapping quality when aligned to both mouse and human genomes.
-Number of read pairs mapped (y axis) plotted against each replicate (x axis) for all samples.
+The number of read pairs mapped (y axis) is plotted against each replicate (x axis) for all samples.
-The height of the bars represent the number of reads.
+The height of the bars represents the number of reads.
 The numbers within each plot represent the proportion of reads mapped to each species (ambiguous; top, human; middle, mouse; bottom).
-Disambiguation provided by the disambiguate software ([Ahdesmaki et al. 2017](https://doi.org/10.12688/f1000research.10082.2).
+Disambiguation provided by the disambiguate software ([Ahdesmaki et al. 2017](https://doi.org/10.12688/f1000research.10082.2)).

 ## Filtering and Merging Variants